-The bill, titled "Liability for Vaccine Requirements," introduces Chapter 100B to the Civil Practice and Remedies Code, establishing new provisions regarding employer liability related to vaccine mandates for employees.
-Under the new section 100B.001, employees or their legal representatives can file lawsuits against employers for damages resulting from adverse health events linked to the employer's vaccine requirements.
-However, this liability does not apply to employers who grant exemptions based on an employee's personal beliefs or medical contraindications as determined by a physician.
+The bill, S.B.
+No. 91, introduces Chapter 100B to the Civil Practice and Remedies Code, which establishes new provisions regarding employer civil liability related to vaccine requirements imposed on employees.
+Under the new section 100B.001, employees or their legal representatives can file lawsuits against employers for damages resulting from adverse health events linked to the employer's vaccine mandates.
+However, this liability does not apply to employers who grant exemptions based on an employee's conscience, including religious beliefs, or if a vaccination is medically contraindicated as determined by a physician.

 Additionally, the bill allows courts to award reasonable attorney's fees and court costs to claimants who win their cases under this new provision.
-The law will only apply to causes of action that arise after the bill's effective date, which will be immediate if it receives a two-thirds majority vote in both houses of the legislature; otherwise, it will take effect on September 1, 2025.
+The law will only apply to causes of action that arise on or after its effective date, which will be immediate if it receives a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: